Blood Cholesterol Living With

 - Stroke

-Your doctor may use a risk calculator to estimate the chances of having one of these health problems in the next 10 years or over your lifetime.
-For example, the Atherosclerotic Cardiovascular Disease (ASCVD) Estimator considers your cholesterol levels, age, sex, race, and blood pressure.
+Your healthcare provider may use a risk calculator to estimate the chances of having one of these health problems in the next 10 years or over your lifetime.
+For example, the Atherosclerotic Cardiovascular Disease Estimator considers your cholesterol levels, age, sex, race, and blood pressure.
 It also factors in whether you smoke or take medicines to manage your high blood pressure or cholesterol.

-Talk with your doctor about your cholesterol levels and your risk of developing heart and blood vessel disease.
-Knowing your level of risk helps your doctor decide whether you need medicine to treat high cholesterol and what healthy lifestyle changes you may need to make to lower your risk.
+Talk with your provider about your cholesterol levels and your risk of developing heart and blood vessel disease.
+Knowing your level of risk helps your provider decide whether you need medicine to treat high cholesterol and what healthy lifestyle changes to make to lower your risk.
+If your provider recommends lifestyle changes, focus on a balanced overall diet and ask if any dietary supplements may help.

 High blood cholesterol can lead to serious cardiovascular complications, such as heart attack or stroke.
 If you think that you are or someone else is having symptoms, call 9-1-1 immediately.
 Every minute matters.